efsalsabiila/Looker_Studio-Supermarket_Sales_Report/README.md

 ## Dashboard Overview

 The **Supermarket Sales Report** was designed to:
-1. **Sales Performance Monitoring**: Track overall sales performance over time, including daily, weekly, and monthly trends, to identify peak shopping periods and assess the effectiveness of promotions.
+1. **Sales Performance Monitoring**: Track overall sales performance over time, including daily, weekly, and monthly trends (by drilling through), to identify peak shopping periods and assess the effectiveness of promotions.
-2. **Product Performance Analysis**: Evaluate the sales performance of individual products and categories, identifying high-performing items and those that may require promotional support or reevaluation.
+2. **Product Performance Analysis**: Evaluate the sales performance of individual products line, identifying high-performing items and those that may require promotional support or reevaluation.
-3. **Comparison by Store Location**: Analyze sales performance across multiple store locations to identify best practices, understand regional differences in consumer behavior, and optimize inventory and marketing strategies accordingly.
+3. **Comparison by Store Location and Branch**: Analyze sales performance across multiple store locations and branch to identify best practices, understand regional differences in consumer behavior, and optimize inventory and marketing strategies accordingly.
-4. **Customer Loyalty Program Evaluation**: Assess the effectiveness of customer loyalty programs by analyzing their impact on repeat purchases and customer retention rates, helping to tailor marketing efforts and enhance customer engagement.

 This interactive and user-friendly dashboard includes various visualizations to highlight trends, comparisons, and actionable insights.

 ### Key Features:
 - **Data Visualization**: Clear and insightful charts, graphs, and tables.
-- **Custom Metrics**: Tailored calculations like **[examples, e.g., conversion rates, growth metrics]**.
+- **Custom Metrics**: Tailored calculations like profit margin and customized date.
-- **Interactive Filters**: Allowing users to drill down into specific timeframes, regions, or other dimensions.
+- **Interactive Filters**: Allowing users to drill down into specific timeframes (daily and monthly).
-- **Real-Time Data**: The dashboard pulls real-time data for up-to-date insights.

 ## Actionable Insights
+1. Focus on Peak Sales Days (Saturday and Tuesday):
+   - **Staffing**: On these two days consider increasing staff availability to handle higher customer volume.
+   - **Inventory Management**: Ensure popular products are well-stocked.
+We can use past sales data to identify best-selling items and have them ready for high demand.
+   - **Promotions**: Run special promotions to drive even higher sales, for example, bundle deals.
+2. Targeted Marketing Campaigns:
+   - Since **health and beauty** and **electronics** have the best performance sales, we can tailor marketing campaigns around them in ads.

 ## Visuals and Metrics

 Here’s an overview of the visuals and metrics included in the dashboard:

-1. **[Visualization Name]**: _[Brief description of the chart or graph and the metrics it tracks]_.
-2. **[Visualization Name]**: _[Brief description]_.
-3. **[Visualization Name]**: _[Brief description]_.
+1. **Revenue and Profit Margin per Day/Month**: _This chart allows us to identify when the sales have the best performance and why_.
+2. **Product Insights Section**: _This section allows us to identify which product line has the best performance and why_.
+3. **Branch Analysis**: _This section allows us to identify which branch has the best performance and why_.
+4. Profit Margin Metrics:
+   **Profit Margin (%) = (gross_income / Total) * 100**

 ## How to Access the Dashboard